-The Liability Hedging Assets ("LHA") are invested in a portfolio of directly held gilts, which is expected to move closely in line with the rise and fall in liability values, thus providing a degree of protection to the Scheme's funding position.
-The objective for the LHA is to achieve a return in line with the liabilities, after the deduction of fees.
+The LHA is invested in a portfolio of directly held gilts, which is expected to move closely in line with the rise and fall in liability values, thus providing a degree of protection to the Scheme's funding position.
+The objective for the LHA is to achieve a return in line with the Liability Benchmark Return, after the deduction of fees.

-The LHA allocation also contains over-the-counter derivatives, which extend the liability matching provided by the gilts to changes in interest rate and inflation expectations.
+The LHA also contains OTC derivatives, which extend the liability matching provided by the gilts to changes in interest rate and inflation expectations.